 - Kamala Bay (medium-sized town with beach – just north of Patong)

 - Rawai & Nai Harn Beach – (in the South, good location for taking island trips)

 Budget and Space

-Our budget was definitely a factor in our decision-making – the beach front resorts in Thailand are quite a bit more expensive.
+Our budget was definitely a factor in our decision-making – the beach front resorts in Phuket are quite a bit more expensive.
 We were keen to have some living space available to us for quiet time / nap time so that narrowed it down a bit further.